Vision: A just and peaceful world

-Anawim Community, Bellarmine Chapel, Cincinnati Friends Meeting, Cincinnati Mennonite Fellowship, Comboni Missionaries, Dominican Sisters of Hope, Franciscan Sisters of the Poor, Franciscans, St. John the Baptist Province, Glenmary Home Missioners, Institute of Secular Missionaries, Sisters of Divine Providence, Sisters of Notre Dame of Covington, New Jerusalem Community, St. John Unitarian Universalist, Ursulines of Brown County, and Ursulines of Cincinnati.
+Anawim Community, Bellarmine Chapel, Cincinnati Friends Meeting, Cincinnati Mennonite Fellowship, Comboni Missionaries, Congregation of Divine Providence, Dominican Sisters of Hope, Franciscan Sisters of the Poor, Franciscans, St. John the Baptist Province, Glenmary Home Missioners, Institute of Secular Missionaries, Mount Auburn Presbyterian Church, New Jerusalem Community, Sisters of Notre Dame of Covington, St. John Unitarian Universalist, Ursulines of Brown County, and Ursulines of Cincinnati.

 From IJPC’s beginnings, as an idea at the swimming pool, to its home at the Peaslee Neighborhood Center, the organization has evolved and grown to reflect current issues of social justice and peace in the local, state, national and international realm.